 Hello and welcome to Joy in the Journey!
 My name is Jessica Lawler and I'm an elementary teacher-turned-stay-at-home/homeschooling mama to my three young kiddos.
 I am passionate about integrating Bible into all areas of life and helping my children see evidence of God's handiwork everywhere.
-My goal with this blog is to share helpful tips, resources, and freebies with you so you feel both encouraged and ...
+My goal with this blog is to share helpful tips, resources, and freebies with you so you feel both encouraged and equipped.
+I'd love to connect with you ...
 Read More about meet jessica

 This set of FREE Sticker Activity Pages includes 10 print-and-go activities that will engage your children and give them valuable fine motor practice (peeling the stickers off the sheet and sticking them on the page) and also addresses a variety of early math skills (counting, size comparison, patterns, shapes, etc.).
 There are also a couple background scenes for your child to use their imaginations and stickers to complete a scene.